rmsrosa/random_notes/docs/src/generative/reverse_flow.md

 ```
 where the drift factor is a vector-valued function $f:I\times \mathbb{R}^d \rightarrow \mathbb{R}^d$, and the diffusion factor is a matrix-valued, time-dependent function $G:I\times \mathbb{R}^d \rightarrow \mathbb{R}^{d\times d}.$

-In the following proof, we cannot deduce that this reverse equation traces back a given sample path $X_t(\omega).$ Instead, we only obtain that a reverse SDE generating the same probability distribution.
-We discuss later a different proof showing the reverse equation indeed traces back each sample path of the original equation.
+In the following proof, we cannot deduce that this reverse equation traces back a given sample path $X_t(\omega),$ as in the ODE case.
+Instead, we only obtain that the reverse SDE generates the same probability distribution as the forward SDE.

 Notice the reverse diffusion equation requires knowledge of the Stein score function, which fortunately is not a problem in the use case we have in mind, where the Stein score is properly modeled.